Michael Gould

 Surrealism and the Cinema: Open-eyed Screening (Revised)

-"Surrealism and the Cinema: Open-eyed Screening" (1976) was an iconoclastic work with its insightful readings of the films of Bunuel, Hitchcock, von Sternberg and Samuel Fuller and references to paintings and comic book art.
-It broke from academic conventions with its use of emotion and humour and found a place in film courses, libraries and on the book shelves of film lovers and art students.
-One of the first books in English on this topic.
+"Surrealism and the Cinema: Open-eyed Screening" (1976), one of the first English language books on this topic, was an iconoclastic work with its insightful readings of the films of Bunuel, Hitchcock, von Sternberg and Samuel Fuller and references to paintings and comic book art.
+It broke from academic conventions with its use of emotion and humour and found a place in film courses, libraries and on the book shelves of film lovers and art students world wide.
 Extensively revised as an e-book.
-(2011). www.feelthesurreal.com
+(2011). www.michaelgould.co.nz

 Perverse Verse

 Perverse Verse, short poems, previously published and new.
 Humorous (often black) yet reflective.
-Poetry from someone outside the mainstream of contemporary poetry (outside academia).
+Poetry from someone outside the mainstream of contemporary poetry.
 It will appeal to the hip general and literate reader and lover of wordplay.
-To be released in February 2026 (self-published by Umbrella Books, Wellington).
+Released in March 2026; distributed by Expensive Hobby (Auckland).